codectified/mindroots/src/content/about.md

 Featured here as part of this project is a morphosyntactic semantic modeling tool for navigating a graph database of words and their interrelationships.

-For an interactive tutorial on navigating this visual database, check out this article on the basic elements language: [Introduction](/mindroots/introduction)
+For an interactive tutorial with graphical examples navigating the database, check out this article on the basic elements language: [Introduction](/mindroots/introduction)

+If familiar with some of these ideas already you can jump to more advanced topics in the [Articles](/mindroots/articles) section.

 Or, dive right in and select a corpus from the library to view a detailed graph of any word in the corpus.